-The project consists of a single 4.4 MW vertical Kaplan turbine to be installed at the Botterkloof Dam on the Ash River near Clarens, in the Free State Province of South Africa.
+The project consists of a single 4.4 MW vertical Kaplan turbine installed at the Botterkloof Dam on the Ash River near Clarens, in the Free State Province of South Africa.

-The power station has to be constructed between two existing dams without affecting their operations and stability.
-This requires deep excavations through the Botterkloof Dam embankment in between the Botterkloof Dam and Boston A Dam spillways.
+The power station had to be constructed between two existing dams without affecting their operations and stability.
+This required deep excavations through the Botterkloof Dam embankment in between the Botterkloof Dam and Boston A Dam spillways.

 Through Aurecon’s multidisciplinary capability, we were able to provide all necessary services in house for our client, which helped to convince stakeholders that the EPCM approach, rather than the typical EPC approach, was the most appropriate solution without increasing the overall project risks.
 This is the first time an EPCM contractual structure has been used under the South African REIPPP programme.

 Aurecon packaged services in a cost effective manner to NuPlanet Hydro and implemented innovative solutions in the design to maintain the construction value within budget.
 Based on our experience with small hydropower stations, Aurecon offered a compact solution comprising of single vertical double regulated Kaplan turbine (Saxo type) with the short penstock route optimised to avoid endangering the existing structures.